Making Homemade Beer

 Over the past several months, I have been purchasing the necessary equipment to make beer.
 I have also been saving non-twist style beer bottles.

-Once I had amassed the equipment necessary, I purchased a homebrew ingredient pack to make 5 gallons of “American Light” beer.
+Once I had amassed the equipment necessary, I purchased a home brew ingredient pack to make 5 gallons of “American Light” beer.

 The below table outlines what ingredients and equipment I used in this endeavor.

-| Ingredients | Equipment |
+Ingredients | Equipment |

-| 3.3 lbs. plain extra light malt extract | Stainless steel pot (at least 4 gallon capacity) |
+3⅓ lbs. plain extra light malt extract | Stainless steel pot (at least 4 gallon capacity) |

-| 1 lb. plain light dry malt extract | 6.5 gallon fermenter with grommeted lid |
+1 lb. plain light dry malt extract | 6½ gallon fermenter with grommeted lid |

-| 1 lb. rice syrup solids | Airlock for fermenter |
+1 lb. rice syrup solids | Airlock for fermenter |

-| 1 oz. bittering hops | Siphon (4 feet of siphon tube, bottle filler, racking tube) |
+1 oz. bittering hops | Siphon (4 feet of siphon tube, bottle filler, racking tube) |

-| 1/4 oz. finishing hops | Hydrometer |
+¼ oz. finishing hops | Hydrometer |

-| 5 oz. priming sugar | Liquid crystal strip thermometer |
+5 oz. priming sugar | Liquid crystal strip thermometer |

-| Beer yeast | 55 beer bottles (12 oz. capacity; non-twist type) |
+Beer yeast | 55 beer bottles (12 oz. capacity; non-twist type) |

-| Bottle caps | |
+Bottle caps | |

-| Bottle capper | |
+Bottle capper | |

-| Bottling bucket with spigot |
+Bottling bucket with spigot |

 October 8, 2001

 I brought two gallons of water to a boil in a four gallon pot and added the can of malt extract, dry malt extract and bittering hops (they look like rabbit turd and don’t smell much better).
 After the mixture returned to boil, I let it boil for 55 minutes.
-I then added the finishing hops (also looked like rabbit turd) and let it boil for 5 more minutes.
+I then added the finishing hops (also looked like rabbit turd) and let it boil for five more minutes.

-After about 60 minutes, the temperature of the wort had cooled to about 70 degrees.
+After about 60 minutes, the temperature of the wort had cooled to about 70°.
 I removed the top of the bucket, took a starting gravity measurement with the hydrometer (1.040) and then sprinkled some yeast onto the wort and stirred well.
 I reattached the top and made sure that the airlock was in place and half filled with water.
 The bucket was moved to a closet in my bedroom to keep it away from heat and light.

-I checked the bucket after about 4 hours.
+I checked the bucket after about four hours.
 In the airlock, there seemed to be a lot of very tiny bubbles.
 I have to keep checking the airlock to see if the air bubbles stop.
 When they do, it indicates that the beer might be ready.

 October 9, 2001

-10:00pm — Checked the temperature of the bucket and it’s still a bit high.
+10 p.m. — Checked the temperature of the bucket and it’s still a bit high.
 Moved the bucket into my living room where it is cooler.

 The airlock is still bubbling every few seconds.